 Most people think they know what accountability means and have strong opinions on the topic.
-We hear enough about it on the news – Congress wants to hold the rogue politicians and reckless financial intuitions accountable, investors want to hold the greedy executives accountable and managers want to hold underperforming employees accountable.
+We hear enough about it on the news – Congress wants to hold rogue politicians and reckless financial intuitions accountable, investors want to have the greedy executives accountable, and managers want to hold underperforming employees accountable.
 Demands for accountability abound, but what does holding an entity or a person accountable really mean?
 That people need to take on more responsibilities?
 That more people need to have decision-making authority?
 That more and/or faster decisions need to be made?
-Or that there should be more swift and/or severe consequences (i.e., more people need to get fired for not performing)?
+Or that there should be more swift and severe consequences (i.e., more people need to get fired for not performing)?

-We began to question our own understanding of accountability.
-We decided to do a little research and “think it through”, and have come to two conclusions.
+We began to question our understanding of accountability.
+We decided to do some research and “think it through”, and have come to two conclusions.
 First, no one has a clear, consistent definition of accountability.
 Many talk a good game, but few have cracked the accountability code.
-Our second conclusion is that most often the call for more accountability is really an unspoken desire for more consequences (i.e., the reward for achievement and punishment for failure).
+Our second conclusion is that the call for more accountability is often an unspoken desire for more consequences (i.e., the reward for achievement and punishment for failure).

-In this Organizational Realities blog we are going discuss what we think about accountability, discuss how it relates to responsibility and give our view of what this all means for you as an employee or manager.
+In this Organizational Realities blog, we will discuss what we think about accountability, how it relates to responsibility, and give our view of what this means for you as an employee or manager.

 What is Accountability?

-Adequate Resources and Authority Must Be Granted: Sufficient resources (e.g., financial, technical and human), control and influence must be made available.
+Adequate Resources and Authority Must Be Granted: Sufficient resources (e.g., financial, technical, and human), control, and influence must be available.

-If any of the above are not satisfied the employee is well within his or her rights to question the assignment and address the gaps before proceeding.
-We realize this is a strong statement, but perfectly legitimate if he or she is to be accountable.
+If any of the above are not satisfied, employees are within their rights to question the assignment and address the gaps before proceeding.
+We realize this is a strong statement, but perfectly legitimate if they are to be accountable.

 Let’s explore each one in a little more detail.

-Ambiguity regarding desired outcomes for a given project must be eliminated and great care is taken to ensure that all involved share the same definition of success.
-It does not matter who the leader is, projects that begin without a clear, shared picture of the end goal(s) are doomed to failure.
-Project goals should be Relevant, Realistic and Reportable.
+Ambiguity regarding desired outcomes for a given project must be eliminated, and great care is taken to ensure all involved share the same definition of success.
+It does not matter who the leader is; projects that begin without a clear, shared picture of the end goal(s) are doomed to failure.
+Project goals should be Relevant, Realistic, and Reportable.